studioalemni/studioalemni.github.io/faqs.md

 #### Who is “Jaiden”?

 Hello there, that’s me!
-I am the owner of Studio Alemni and developer for Legends of Astravia.
+I am the owner of Studio Alemni and creator of Legends of Astravia.
 I write all of the articles and social media posts for the Legends of Astravia, so pardon the occasional switching of “we” and “I”.

 #### Can I help with Programming / Music / Graphics / Etc.?